gmc-code/PC-microbit-micropython/docs/lessons/Practice_tasks_1_Answers.rst

 ----

 11. Write code to scroll **99 100 101 0 1 2** in three different ways: using a string, using a list and using 2 range functions.
+Use a 1 second gap between each way.

 .. code-block:: python